catalyst-eval/knowledge-base/CONTRIBUTING.md

 1. Validate that all tags exist in the glossary
 2. Suggest additional tags based on content analysis
 3. Check for required front matter fields
+4. Extract framework modification recommendations into separate files
+5. Generate tag glossary addition suggestions
-4. Update index files when merging to main
+6. Update index files when merging to main

 Review any validation errors or suggestions in the pull request comments.

+### Framework Modification Process

+Each transcript analysis includes a "Recommendations for Framework Additions or Modifications" section.
+This process handles these recommendations:

+1. The section is automatically extracted into a separate file in the `framework-mods` directory
+2. Tag suggestions are compiled from these recommendations into `tag_glossary_additions.md`
+3. Reviewers can then evaluate these suggestions and add approved tags to the glossary

 ### Manual Review Process